Sustainable Gaps

 Train the owners

-Make sure the daily users know where the work starts, where the current answer lives, who owns the next step, and what proof closes it.
+Make sure the daily users know where the work starts, where the current answer lives, who owns the next step, and what closes it.

 03